H0wd3n/Boomalope-Blues/Updating - Changelog.md

  - After that you will need to open Rimpy and import the new list in [Releases](https://github.com/H0wd3n/Boomalope-Blues/releases) or just enable the mods that were downloaded.
 Don't forget to import the new configs if there are new ones and always make sure to click sort and save!
  - Last step is to make sure to run the texture conversion tool every time a new mod is added just in case it adds new textures.
 Don't worry though it will only have to convert new textures if you have already installed the list before so it won't take as long!

+# 4/6/2023 1.2 Release
+## Should be save safe but if you encounter any erros please notify me.
+This update will also require you to run the .dds texture conversion again for the new texture mods!
+ ## Added:
+ - AI Upscaled Textures - Core
+ - AI Upscaled Textures - Mods
+ - Achtung!
+ - Not My Fault
+ - ORacle + Erin's HD Tattoos
+ - Permeable Terrain
+ - Perspective: Buldings (Can saftely disabled if you wish)
+ - Prisoners Don't have Keys
+ - Quality Colors
+ - Stuff on Tables
+ - Trade UI Revised
+ - Van's Retexture: Steel (I personally love this retexture but if you do not you can disable it)
+ ## Removed:
+ - Keep bed ownership (Can cause some erros with better bed asignment)
+ - No Laggy bed (Not really needed anymore, fixed in vanilla)
+ - KV Force Do Job
+ - Pick Up and Haul
+ ## Changed:
+ - Tweaked the Allow Tool's config to disable some of the problematic mechanics that are enabled by default
+ - Re-Sorted the list to fix a conflic between Simple Utilities: Wall and Vanilla Furniture Expanded: Architect
 # 3/24/2023 1.11 Release
 ## This update is save safe!
  ## Added: